ovh/cds/engine/hooks/README.md

 When a hook is invocated or have to be invocated, we talk about **task execution**.

 **Task execution** are managed by an internal scheduler `Service.runScheduler(context.Context)`.
-The scheduler is design in three part:
+The scheduler is design in three parts:

 - the task execution processor `Service.dequeueTaskExecutions(context.Context)`: To feed it, we have to push a **task execution key** in the queue `hooks:scheduler:queue`.
 - the task execution retry `Service.retryTaskExecutionsRoutine(context.Context)`: Which checks all executions to push in the queue `hooks:scheduler:queue` the not processed task execution